ValtteriL/OnionFermenter/README.md

 make get-addresses-docker
 ```

-Note: The addresses change if the containers are restarted.

 ### View and manage your clones

 The clones will have the VICTIM_ONION_ID as the prefix of their names.
 You can use the usual docker commands to manage them.